EY — full event log

 sustainability_report p.6

-In January 2021 EY announced a global science-based decarbonization target and commitment to net zero, reducing absolute emissions by 40% across Scopes 1, 2 and 3 by FY25 (vs FY19 baseline).
-EY committed to review against latest SBTi criteria after five years.
+In January 2021, EY announced a global science-based decarbonisation target committing to reduce absolute emissions by 40% across Scopes 1, 2 and 3 by FY25 vs FY19 baseline, validated by SBTi.

 sustainability_report p.35